 On this page

-The Strategic Plan on Youth (Jugendstrategieplan) provides the framework in which, thanks to the cooperation with strong partners from the youth and social sector, practicable, future-oriented and sustainable projects can be developed.
+The Strategic Plan on Youth provides the framework in which practicable, future-oriented and sustainable projects can be developed.
 Nevertheless, it is open enough to enable interested organisations to develop relevant projects.
-The strategic plan not only involves creating new approaches but also continuing already existing measures or directing them to the youth sector.
+The Strategic Plan not only involves creating new approaches but also continuing already existing measures or directing them to the youth sector.

 Decisive for the successful implementation of the strategic plan continues, however, to be thinking holistically and keeping an eye on the multidisciplinary approach for all projects.
-The political environment has committed itself to creating appropriate general conditions for the best possible implementation of the strategic plan.
-For this, however, it needs the support of all organisations and people involved in the development of the strategic plan.
-They should be deliberate in their authorship and breathe life into the strategic plan jointly with the Government.
+The political environment has committed itself to creating appropriate general conditions for the best possible implementation of the Strategic Plan.
+For this, it needs the support of all organisations and people involved in the development of the Strategic Plan.
+They should be deliberate in their authorship and breathe life into the Strategic Plan jointly with the Government.

 - 1st stage: Analysis of the current life situation of young people in the German-speaking Community.